kubernetes-retired/heapster/docs/sink-configuration.md

 * `tenant` - Hawkular-Metrics tenantId (default: `heapster`)
 * `labelToTenant` - Hawkular-Metrics uses given label's value as tenant value when storing data
-* `useServiceAccount` - Sink will use the service account token to authorize to Hawkular-Metrics (requires Openshift)
+* `useServiceAccount` - Sink will use the service account token to authorize to Hawkular-Metrics (requires OpenShift)
 * `insecure` - SSL connection will not verify the certificates
 * `caCert` - A path to the CA Certificate file that will be used in the connection
 * `auth` - Kubernetes authentication file that will be used for constructing the TLSConfig